-Karachi is the largest city in Pakistan located in southeastern part of the country.
-The city is an important industrial center and port on the coast of Arabian Sea.
-It covers an area around 3,527 km² and mostly comprises flat or rolling plains with hills on the western and northern boundaries of the urban sprawl.
-The two rivers namely River Malir and River Lyari flow through the city.
-The Karachi harbour is situated on the south-west part of the city.
+Karachi is the largest city in Pakistan, located in the southeastern part of the country.
+The city is an important industrial centre and port on the coast of the Arabian Sea.
+It covers around 3,527km² and mainly comprises flat or rolling plains with hills on the western and northern boundaries of the urban sprawl.
+The two rivers, namely River Malir and River Lyari, flow through the city.
+The Karachi harbour is situated in the southwest part of the city.
 The city has a vast coastline running from Cape Monze in the west to Gharo in the east, but the beaches and islands of Karachi provide rare opportunities for recreation and tourism.

-As the city is located on the coast of Arabian Sea; it tends to have a moderate climate due to marine affects.
+As the city is located on the coast of the Arabian Sea, it tends to have a moderate climate due to marine effects.
 The average rainfall of the city is around 7 inches per annum.
 However, the city experiences bulk precipitation during the monsoon season in July-August.
-Summers are scorching in the city, with May and June being the hottest months of the year, when temperatures often reach the 43°C mark.
-Winters are mild and January is the coldest month with temperature as low as 5°C. Winter is the best time to visit the city and July, December and January have a pleasing weather when most of the social events frequently take place in the city.
+Summers are scorching in the city, with May and June being the hottest months of the year, when temperatures often reach the 43°C (109.4°F) mark.
+Winters are mild, and January is the coldest month with temperatures as low as 5°C (41°F).
+Winter is the best time to visit the city.